ekramteyeb/visma-holidayPlanner/README.md

 # Language : Javascript

-# How to run
+# How to run : two options
+* * One
-* insert two date time strings as input and call holidayPlanner function  in the index.js file like : holidayPlanner('YYYYMMDD', 'YYYYMMDD')
+* insert two date time strings as input and call holidayPlanner function  in the indexConsole.js file like : holidayPlanner('YYYYMMDD', 'YYYYMMDD')
-* run the index.js file using node like node index.js from terminal
+* run the indexConsole.js file using node like node indexConsole.js from terminal
 * the output will be logged to console

+* * Two
+* It is also possible to test the app from UI , since there is html file included

 # Limitations :
-* Currently working only for US country and calculates list of holidays in US.
+* Currently it is working only for US country and calculates list of holidays in US.